Kunal-Kumar-Das191049/Spotify-End-To-End-Azure-Data-Engineering-Project-/README.md

 ## Project Architecture
 ![WhatsApp Image 2026-01-29 at 6 55 12 AM](https://github.com/user-attachments/assets/cd186220-e56f-49a3-87ab-c4683a15a04a)

 SQL DB and GitHub(for static files) is our data sources.
-I Have used the Azure Data Factory to load the data into the Bronze(Raw) layer.
+I have used the Azure Data Factory to load the data into the Bronze(Raw) layer.
 In the Bronze layer, I have Dynamically load the data incrementally using Incremental data load, backfilling of Data in the pipeline.
 I have also used the Git CI/CD to collaborate using git branches.

 In the Silver layer, I have used Azure Databricks to use and process the data sitting in the bronze layer.
 I have created Unity catalog, Unity metastore, Credentials, external locations, Security and Groups.
 I have also used the spark structured streaming using Autoloader.
 Also build the Star Schema and slowly changing dimensions.
 I have also build the metadata driven pipeline With PySpark and Jinja2(templating library)